Use the Ontario City Library catalog to look up books, place hold requests, renew materials, check your account and more.

 Homework Help is provided at the Ovitt Family Community Library by Cal Poly work study students.
 They provide homework help to school aged children, ages 5 – 12.
 Homework help is by appointment only.
 Appointments can be made up to one week in advance.
 We ask that students bring their homework materials to their Homework Help appointment.
 Homework Help schedules and times change quarterly.
 To schedule an appointment, please call 909.395.2207 during library hours.

 Adults 18 or older can use ZIP Books, a new service available at the Ontario City Library.
-Simply fill out a request form at any desk, and the title will be shipped directly to your home address.
-This service is free thanks to a grant from the California State Library, but customers are required to have a current Ontario City Library Card.
+Simply CALL THE LIBRARY, and the title will be shipped directly to your home address.
+This service is free thanks to a grant from the California State Library.
 Restrictions do apply.
-For additional information, contact the Ovitt Family Community Library Adult Reference Desk 909.395.2205, or the Lewis Family Branch Reference Desk 909.395.2256.
+For additional information, contact the Ovitt Family Community Library (909) 395-2004